teratron/magic-vibe/.magic-vibe/rules/plans.md

 ## Agent Responsibilities

-1. **Ensure Global Plan Exists:** Before creating feature plans, verify `.magic-vibe/ai/plans/PLANS.md` exists.
+1. **Ensure Global Plan Exists:** Before creating feature plans, verify `.magic-vibe/ai/PLANS.md` exists.
 If not, inform the user and offer to create a basic structure for it, emphasizing its role as a **concise project summary and an index to detailed feature plans**, not a comprehensive PRD itself.
-2. **Determine Scope:** Clarify if the request is to update the global `PLANS.md` (which should generally involve refining the overall project vision, updating core goals, or adding/modifying links to feature PRDs) or to create/update a **detailed feature-specific plan** in `.magic-vibe/ai/plans/features/plan-{feature-name}.md`.
+2. **Determine Scope:** Clarify if the request is to update the global `PLANS.md` (which should generally involve refining the overall project vision, updating core goals, or adding/modifying links to feature PRDs) or to create/update a **detailed feature-specific plan** in `.magic-vibe/ai/plans/plan-{feature-name}.md` or `.magic-vibe/ai/plans/{id}-{feature-name}.md`.
 Avoid adding extensive feature details directly into `PLANS.md`.
 3. **Filename:** Use the correct filename convention.
 Create directories if they don't exist.
 4. **Use Template:** Generate the PRD content strictly following the Markdown template structure provided above.
 5. **Fill Content:** Populate the sections based on the user's request, project context (especially `PLANS.md`), and best practices for PRD writing.
 6. **Completeness:** Ensure all necessary user stories (primary, alternative, edge cases, security) are included with clear acceptance criteria.
 7. **Focus:** The agent's role is *only* to generate or update PRD Markdown files in the active planning directory (`.magic-vibe/ai/plans/`).
-This means creating/editing the high-level `PLANS.md` or detailed `features/plan-{feature-name}.md` files.
+This means creating/editing the high-level `PLANS.md` or detailed `plan-{feature-name}.md` or `{id}-{feature-name}.md` files.
 Task creation is a separate process handled by interpreting the detailed feature PRDs using the `ai-tasks` rule.
 Archiving plans is handled by the `.magic-vibe/memory` rule.
-8. **Hook Execution:** When creating or updating a plan, the agent must check for and execute any relevant hooks as defined in the `.magic-vibe/ai/hooks/` directory, according to the rules in `@hooks.md`.
+8. **Hook Execution:** When creating or updating a plan, the agent must check for and execute any relevant hooks as defined in the `.magic-vibe/rules/hooks/` or `.magic-vibe/ai/hooks/` directory, according to the rules in `@hooks.md`.